ctu-mrs/mrs_apptainer/README.md

 # MRS Singularity

 This repository provides a way to run the MRS UAV System in a [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) container.
-This allows you, a normal user, to use our system without the need to install it into your system and thus cluttering your OS with our software.
+Singularity allows you, an average user, to use our system without installing it into your system and thus cluttering your OS with our software.
 Moreover, the following benefits arise when using Singularity containers:

 * The provided image won't change on its own and, therefore, will work and be compatible even when you update or reinstall your system.
 * The provided image will run across Ubuntu versions.
-You run, e.g., our ROS Noetic-based image on 18.04 host system.
+You run, e.g., our ROS Noetic-based image on the 18.04 host system.
 * The provided image can be backed up easily by copy-and-pasting a single file.
-* The provided image can be altered and saved again.
-This allows you to store particular configuration of our system for later testing.
+* The provided image can be altered and saved again, allowing you to store our system's particular configuration for later testing.
-* The provided image is based on our [Docker](https://docs.docker.com/get-started/overview/) images, that can be also backup up individually.
+* The provided image is based on our [Docker](https://docs.docker.com/get-started/overview/) images, which can also be backup up individually.

 **Why Singularity and not just Docker?**

-* Singularity integrates more into the host's system: you will get your user, your .
+* Singularity integrates more into the host's system: you will get your user in the container.
 * You can get your `$HOME` mounted into the container if needed (NOT on by default).
 * With the `$HOME` mounted, the programs running inside the container can use your host's computer config files.
-* Running GUI applications is much more straightforward: is just works.
+* Running GUI applications is much more straightforward: it just works.

 ## Quick Start Guide

 1. Install Singularity - [install/install_singularity.sh](./install/install_singularity.sh).
 2. (**optional**) Install Docker - [install/install_docker.sh](./install/install_docker.sh).
 Docker is only needed if you intend to build the underlying docker image by hand.
-3. Create Singularity image of the MRS UAV System. _This can take up to 30 minutes, depending on your internet connection and computer resources_.
-This will download approx. 5 GB of data from the internet.
+3. Create a Singularity image of the MRS UAV System. _This can take up to 30 minutes, depending on your internet connection and computer resources_.
+You will download approx. 5 GB of data from the internet.

 | **build script**                                                                                     | **contains**                                                                                                                                                                |
 |------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|